cloudmesh-community/book/chapters/container/docker-compose.md

 ```

 #### `context`

-Either a path to a directory containing a Dockerfile, or a url to a git repository.
+The `context` attribute introduces either a path to a directory
+containing a Dockerfile, or a url to a git repository.
+This

-Compose builds and tags it with a generated name, and uses that image thereafter.
+information is used during the build phase.

 ```yaml
 build: